 Spring pruning removes the vigorous new growth that emerges as soil temperatures increase.
-Mechanical and chemical methods are used to eliminate early growth that may contain overwintering disease organisms and establish consistent bine emergence for training.
+These practices also establish consistent bine emergence for ideal training and picking dates.
 Twining begins in April, as crews use tractor-drawn elevated platforms to tie the twine to overhead trellis wires, while the lower end of the twine is secured into the plant crown with metal clips.
 The biodegradable twine is either coir (coconut fiber) or paper.
 Depending on the variety, two to four strings are secured into the crown of each plant.

-Training is the practice of wrapping hop shoots in a clockwise direction around the twine.
+Training is the practice of wrapping hop shoots in a clockwise direction around the twine, the direction in which they will continue to grow.
 Two or three strong shoots are started around each string during May.
 Training time is a critical factor in determining yield, due to the relationship between plant height and day length, which affects flowering.
+Some growers may decide to train again, depending on the variety and other factors.
 Hop plants grow rapidly, forming long sidearms and an abundance of foliage during the next several weeks.
 Irrigation needs depend on weather and location.
 Hop fields require about 30 inches of water during the growing season.
 Drip irrigation allows growers to deliver the exact amount of water and nutrients required by the plant, while eliminating runoff that may impact water quality in local rivers and streams.